 The survey also found females are more neophobic (less willing to try new food) and less willing to eat insects, recording higher levels of “disgust factor” among females who also referenced food safety concerns and the lack of any nutritional benefit as other barriers.

-Sixty percent of survey participants thought eating insects would be a more environmentally sustainable option that eating beef, lamb, pork and chicken produced from traditional New Zealand farms.
+Sixty percent of survey participants thought eating insects would be a more environmentally sustainable option than eating beef, lamb, pork and chicken produced from traditional New Zealand farms.

 AgResearch is a leader in bioproduct research and insects are an excellent source of protein and healthy fats, with high levels of vitamins, minerals and essential amino acids.
 Despite this, in Western societies, insects are not seen as appropriate or appealing food.